Fall slump. The winter blahs. Is it almost spring?

 - Get moving.
 Regular exercise and physical activity help alleviate anxiety and stress.

 Winter depression doesn’t have to keep you indoors and isolated.
-Consider a happy light, open your curtains, and check with your healthcare provider to see if the GeneSight test is right for you.
+Check with your healthcare provider to see if the GeneSight test is right for you.
 For more information about winter depression and SAD, please see our infographic here.